deadduck-09/deadduck-09/README.md

 ---

 ## 🧷 Philosophy
-“If it looks work, dont ask how?”
+“If it looks good, don’t ask how it works.”